 - Partner Organization or Business: for an organization or business whose contribution to conservation in the last year provided significant impact towards achieving our mission;

-- Communications: to recognize the efforts of journalists, writers, photographers and others who have contributed to broader public awareness and understanding of trout and salmon conservation issue
+- Communications: to recognize the efforts of journalists, writers, photographers and others who have contributed to broader public awareness and understanding of trout and salmon conservation issues

 Current TU staff are not eligible for Trout Conservation Awards.

-Distinguished Service Award: Conservation, Leadership, Communications, Youth Education, and Veteran’s Services
+Distinguished Service Award: Conservation, Leadership, Communications, Youth Education, and Service Partnership

 Distinguished Service Awards recognize outstanding individual volunteer contributions and those who have embodied the values of TU.
 One award may be made annually in each of the following categories, unless otherwise noted: